doublez13/ta-queue/README.md

 ### Roles
 The queue currently has three major roles: Student, Teaching Assistant and Administrator
 #### Student
-On the All Courses page, students may enroll in any course.
+On the Courses page, students may enroll in any course.
 If desired, Administrators may require an access code in order to enroll in a course, or see any statistics.
 #### Teaching Assistant
 Corresponding to each course is a TA group.
 If a user is in the group for that course, the user is then granted TA permissions for that course, and may not register as a student.
 If the user was already enrolled as a student in the course before being added to the TA group, they are automatically unenrolled as a student, and maintain their TA role.
 #### Administrator